Can General Relativity play a role in galactic dynamics?: Introduction

 Nevertheless, it was recently suggested that GR effects might contribute to modify or totally eliminate the impact of DM in the description of rotation curves: in particular, we refer to the pioneering works by \citet{Cooperstock:2006dt} and \citet{Balasin:2006cg}, where a solution of Einstein's equations was considered as a model of a galaxy.
 The work by Cooperstock and Tieu was criticised by \citet{Cross:2006rx,Menzies:2007dm}, while Balasin and Grumiller's solution was generalised by \citet{Astesiano:2021ren} and then used by \citet{crosta2020testing}, who obtained a good agreement with GAIA data \cite{GAIA1,GAIA2} for the Milky way.
 Post-Newtonian corrections in galactic dynamics were considered by \citet{Ramos-Caro:2012ren}, while \citet{ludwig2021galactic} developed a model of galactic dynamics based on the equations that govern the motion of a weakly relativistic perfect fluid and used it to successfully reproduces galactic rotation curves without need for dark matter.

 Why should GR have an impact even though the system is not strictly ``relativistic''?
 The above papers share the underlying reason that GR adds a new degree of freedom, due to the role of mass currents, that has no Newtonian counterparts: this produces the so-called \textit{gravitomagnetic} effects (see e.g. \citet{ciufolini1995gravitation,Mashhoon:2001ir,Ruggiero:2002hz,Mashhoon:2003ax,Costa:2012cw}).
 The question is then to evaluate if these effects are large enough to actually change the dynamics: according to a recent paper by \citet{Ciotti:2022inn}, the answer is negative, since the gravitomagnetic corrections within the matter distribution are smaller by a factor $10^{-6}$ with respect to the usually adopted Newtonian profile.
 These conclusions are based on a very careful and detailed analysis, and do not depend on the specific model considered by the author, since their validity derives from the very relations between the gravitomagnetic field and its sources.
 Ciotti's work is focused on the non-homogenous solutions (NHS) for the gravitomagnetic field, that are directly related to the sources by a Poisson equation: despite the interesting conclusions, the work misses a complete discussion about the homogenous solutions (HS), which naturally arise when we consider different limits of the general class of exact solution of Einstein's equations studied by \citet{Astesiano:2021ren}.
-Taking it seriously the HS, it is possible to show that they can provide contributions of the same order as the Newtonian ones, which we discussed in \citet{Astesiano:2022ozl} and called \textit{strong gravitomagnetism}.
-Remarkably, the HS can also be of higher order in powers of $c^{-1}$ and therefore the gravitomagnetic limit can not be valid anymore; the HS are present in the general class of solutions and also in its low energy limits.
+Taking it seriously the HS, it is possible to show that they can provide contributions of the same order as the Newtonian ones, which we discussed in \citet{Astesiano:2022ozl} and called \textit{strong gravitomagnetism}. {We show how the results of \citet{Cooperstock:2006dt}, \citet{Balasin:2006cg} and \citet{ludwig2021galactic} are due to the presence of the HS.
+Remarkably, the HS can also be of higher order in powers of $c^{-1}$ and therefore the gravitomagnetic limit can not be valid anymore.
+However these solutions are connected to the existence of singularities in the gravitomagnetic field.}

-The purpose of this paper is to focus on the HS for the gravitomagnetic field and show how the equations governing the dynamics of the galactic fluid can be analytically solved to obtain a velocity profile, starting from a given density profile.
-In addition, we discuss the impact of the GR corrections to the Newtonian velocity profile and show that, unlikely to what happens for the NHS, it is not negligible.